Notification of a Data Security Breach

-The Vice President and Chief Information Officer (VP CIO) or delegate, in consultation with the General Counsel's Office, are responsible for determining whether a breach of information security has occurred and whether notification to individuals is required.
-The VP CIO may also seek advice from other key administrators responsible for security and privacy at the University and consult with responsible administrators in the affected campus, area, or unit.
+The Chief Information Security Officer (CISO), in consultation with the Office of the General Counsel and appropriate privacy officers, is responsible for determining whether a breach of information security or University private data has occurred and whether notification to affected individuals is required.
+The CISO may also seek advice from other key administrators responsible for security and privacy at the University and consult with responsible administrators in the affected campus, area, or unit.

-The VP CIO or delegate works with the affected unit, responsible administrators, University Relations, and others as appropriate to deliver timely and effective notification to individuals.
+The CISO or delegate works with the affected unit, responsible administrators, University Relations, and others as appropriate to deliver timely and effective notification to individuals.